 2012 Toyota RAV4

-The 2012 Toyota RAV4 is a compact SUV that comes with two engine options: a 2.5-liter four-cylinder engine that produces 179 horsepower and 172 lb-ft of torque, and a 3.5-liter V6 engine that produces 269 horsepower and 246 lb-ft of torque.
-Both engines are paired with a six-speed automatic transmission.
-The RAV4 received praise for its spacious interior, fuel efficiency, and reliability, but some owners have reported issues with the vehicle.
+The 2012 Toyota RAV4 is a popular compact SUV known for its reliability, practicality, and fuel efficiency.
+It came with two engine options: a 2.5-liter four-cylinder engine producing 179 horsepower and 172 lb-ft of torque and a 3.5-liter V6 engine with 269 horsepower and 246 lb-ft of torque.
+Both engines were paired with a 6-speed automatic transmission.
+Owners generally appreciate the RAV4’s spacious interior, comfortable ride, and Toyota’s reputation for dependability.
+However, some common complaints include road noise and less-than-thrilling handling.

 Engine